youjung822/19Fall_CS6440IHI/Documents/Research.md

- After all these weeks of research our final version of the App is almost ready with the below finalized **Requirements**:
+## After all these weeks of research and development, our final version of the App is Ready with the below finalized **Requirements**:

 ·     New Users should be able to Sign Up and create an account.